 Statement of Purpose

+The consortium is currently composed of area specialists, selectors, and catalogers who are responsible for developing and managing collections and resources in Caribbean, Chicanx, Iberian, and/or Latin American materials at libraries in California, Oregon, and Washington.
+CALAFIA also accepts members from Nevada, Utah, Wyoming, Idaho, and Montana.
 This document is a general statement of principles, goals, and organization for the group as a whole.
 Formal agreements between some or all members of the consortium contain detailed provisions for cooperative arrangements addressing specific subjects, types or formats of material, geographical coverage, chronological periods, or languages.

 1. To identify and develop strategies to collect, acquire, provide access to, and preserve important research resources.

-4. To collaborate to obtain extra-institutional grant funds, whenever appropriate, to support consortium goals.
+3. To collaborate to obtain extra-institutional grant funds, whenever appropriate, to support consortium goals.

-6. To promote access to appropriate electronic resources.
+4. To promote access to appropriate electronic resources.

-7. To identify preservation needs and coordinate projects.
+5. To identify preservation needs and coordinate projects.

-9. To promote the development and exchange of instructional tools and research aids.
+7. To promote the development and exchange of instructional tools and research aids.

-11. To coordinate projects, activities, and initiatives in collaboration with other regional, national, and international Latin Americanist groups or institutions, to the extent possible.
+8. To coordinate projects, activities, and initiatives in collaboration with other regional, national, and international Latin Americanist groups or institutions, to the extent possible.

-12. To work with vendors and publishers, particularly microform publishers, to develop needed products and favorable consortium purchasing arrangements.
+9. To work with vendors and publishers, particularly microform publishers, to develop needed products and favorable consortium purchasing arrangements.

-13. The group will work to promote the spirit of cooperation embodied in the “Brief Guidelines for Collaborative Collection Development and Management Among the University of California Libraries” (Revised October, 1994), and “UC-Stanford Collection Development Committee Expectations of Selector Groups:’ Working Document” (February 1993), and adhere to all guidelines elaborated in these documents.
+10. The group will work to promote the spirit of cooperation embodied in the “Brief Guidelines for Collaborative Collection Development and Management Among the University of California Libraries” (Revised October, 1994), and “UC-Stanford Collection Development Committee Expectations of Selector Groups:’ Working Document” (February 1993), and adhere to all guidelines elaborated in these documents.